Ultrastrong time-dependent light-matter interactions are gauge-relative: Ground state of the interacting Hamiltonian, and the ground state photon number and mutual information

 The operators $c,~c^\dagger$ are related to $a,\,a^\dagger$ by a local Bogoliubov transformation in ${\cal H}_l^\alpha$.
 The average number of $\alpha$-gauge renormalised ground state photons $n_c(\alpha)=\langle c^\dagger c \rangle_G$ is

 Unlike the average in Eq.~(\ref{av1}) this average reaches a minimum of zero for $\alpha=\alpha_g$.
-This can be understood by noting that for this choice of $\alpha$ the Hamiltonian can be written in number-conserving from as
+This can be understood by noting that for this choice of $\alpha$ the Hamiltonian can be written in number-conserving form as

 where the renormalised material modes $d$ are such that

 The renormalised material modes $d$ are connected to the bare material modes $b$ via a local Bogoliubov transformation in ${\cal H}_m^g$.
 The ground state $\ket{G}$ of the Hamiltonian is the vacuum $\ket{0^d ,0^c}$ annihilated by the operators $d$ and $c$.
 Thus, $n_c(\alpha_g)=0$.
 It is important to note that unlike a full diagonalisation of the Hamiltonian, the partially diagonal form Eq.~(\ref{nc}) does not obscure the divisibility of the overall system into ``light" and ``matter" subsystems.
 After a full diagonalisation the Hamiltonian can be written as the sum of two harmonic oscillator energies, but it is not possible to distinguish these harmonic oscillators such that one can be called ``light" and the other ``matter" in any meaningful way.
 This is because a completely diagonalising transformation is necessarily non-local with respect to the light-matter Hilbert space bipartition of any gauge.
 On the other hand the number-conserving form Eq.~(\ref{nc}) can be achieved by simply choosing a particular gauge and then performing nothing but {\em local} operations within that gauge.